Hobsons Bay Settlement Network

 Hobsons Bay Refugee Network assists asylum seekers with securing low-cost rental accommodation and the sourcing of household goods and clothing.

-ISIS Primary Care provides a Refugee Health Program that offers refugees and asylum seekers free support through education, advocacy and referral with priority given to complex health needs.
+IPC Health provides a Refugee Health Program that offers refugees and asylum seekers free support through education, advocacy and referral with priority given to complex health needs.

-All referrals to the Refugee Health Program should go through Hoppers Crossing site on phone 8734 1400.
+All referrals to the Refugee Health Program should go through the Hoppers Crossing site on phone 8734 1400.